 Prior to getting started on this path, we had been following a very different path, one which is is insidious in modern society – life with a side of stuff, where shiny new things were routinely accumulated in exchange for hard-earned resources, and where a ‘more is more is more’ lifestyle is propagated.

-Over the past two years, we started to identify with minimalism as a method that described what we had begun.
+Early in our journey, we started to identify with minimalism as a method that described what we had begun.
 I started to follow and learn from some skilled minimalists through blogs and vlogs – including Joshua Fields Millburn and Ryan Nicodemus (The Minimalists), Joshua Becker (becomingminimalist.com), and Lydia Senn (frugaldebtfreelife.com).
 We also started to extend our view beyond just the material aspect of minimalism.
 We continually strive to apply a ‘simple’ approach to just about everything – what we do, and how we do it, with the underlying focus on intentionality and simplicity = happiness.

 One of our shared passions is moving towards self-sustainability and living as lightly and meaningfully as possible.
 I am excited about the possibilities this brings for the future!